-University spin-off applicants intending to apply to the Commercialization Program are encouraged to consult with MSCRF prior submitting their application.
+The company (Applicant) intending to apply to the Commercialization Program are encouraged to consult with MSCRF prior submitting their application.
 This discussion will help ensure eligibility and alignment with the most suitable funding program.

-The company (Applicant) must ensure that all the research activities pertaining to the Research Project are performed in Maryland.
+Applicant must ensure that all the research activities pertaining to the Research Project are performed in Maryland.
 Any effort for which salary from MSCRF is claimed must be expended in Maryland.
 MSCRF reserves the right to request additional documentation to establish that the Research Project will be performed in Maryland.

-In the event any portion of the Research Project is contracted to a Maryland-based entity, such as with a contract service provider (e.g., CRO, CDMO), the applicant must discuss the nature of such activity with the MSCRF team in advance to ensure that the program requirements are satisfactorily met.
+In the event any portion of the Research Project is contracted to a Maryland-based entity, such as with a contract service provider (e.g., CRO, CDMO), Applicant must discuss the nature of such activity with the MSCRF team in advance to ensure that the program requirements are satisfactorily met.
 Failure to do so may merit the application ineligible for funding.